X901/AnimationHeader/README.md

 ## AnimationHeader
-### Animation Header by chaning its hight size when user scolling up or down using StackView
+### Animation Header by changing its hight size when user scolling up or down using StackView

 ## Demo :